 - All gift cards must have a balance of under $2,000

-It’s free to list your gift card on Raise, however they will take a 12% commission when it sells, and if you have a physical gift card they’ll charge you a small fee (1% or $1, whichever is greater) to cover the cost of the prepaid shipping label they email you so you can mail the card to your buyer.
+It’s free to list your gift card on Raise, however they will take a 12% commission when it sells.
+Also, if you have a physical gift card they’ll charge you a small fee to cover the cost of the prepaid shipping label.

 2. Gift Card Granny

 Gift Card Granny helps you sell your gift card to other gift card exchange sites.
-When you go to the Gift Card Granny website, you simply enter in your gift card merchant name (in this case it would be Amazon), enter the amount of your gift card, and a list will populate that will show you the names of gift card exchange sites willing to buy your gift card, and for what price they’ll pay you.
+When you go to their website, enter in your gift card merchant name (in this case it would be Amazon).
+Next, enter the amount of your gift card and a list will populate that will show you the names of gift card exchange sites.
+Choose the best one willing to buy your gift card, and for what price they’ll pay you.

-With this site you can take the offer given by an exchange site and receive immediate cash, you can list it directly on the site you choose, or you can trade your Amazon gift card for another type of gift card.
+Also, with this site you can take the offer given by an exchange site and receive immediate cash.
+Or you can list it directly on the site you choose and do a trade in with other gift cards.

-Gift card granny also has an extension for Google Chrome which shows you in real time their available Gift Cards and the discount you’ll receive by shopping through a giftcard versus paying cash.
+Gift card granny also has an extension for Google Chrome.
+The extension shows you in real time the available Gift Cards and the discount you’ll receive when using the card over cash.

-Note: Due to potential commissions paid to Gift Card Granny, you might find that you get offered a lower amount of cash than you would if you sold the card directly to one of those merchants, but it does make for an easy and quick sale.
+Note: Due to convenience of the extension, you might be offered a lower amount of cash than you would if you sold the card directly to one of those merchants.

 Gameflip allows you to sell unused, prepaid, non-reloadable gift cards from Amazon as well as a few other places.